pagopa-archive/daf-nteract/pdnd-tutorials/pdnd-nteract-tutorial.md

   ```

-Ok if is working now you can register into [PDND](https://dataportal.daf.teamdigitale.it/#/register) or if you have already an account login in by click on the LOGIN button.
+Ok if it is working now you can register into [PDND](https://dataportal.daf.teamdigitale.it/#/register) or if you have already an account login in by click on the LOGIN button.

 ![enter image description here](https://raw.githubusercontent.com/teamdigitale/nteract/daf-develop/pdnd-tutorials/img/login.png)